 - Delete without opening — The number of subscribers who instantly and repeatedly delete your emails before opening them.

-How do you drive engagement in your email-marketing campaigns?
-These five tips are a great way to start:
+How do you drive email marketing engagement in your campaigns?
+These 6 tips are a great way to start:

 - Convey value in your subject lines — If subscribers are trashing your emails before opening them, it means that they’re looking at the subject line (combined with the sender address) and determining that the email content is not relevant to their needs.
 So, be sure your subject line conveys the value of the content in your email message.
 Click here for a subject line cheat sheet that offers 10 tips for boosting your email open rates.